swimoden/LocalizationExtractor/README.md

 Enter localization file name (default: Localizable.strings):
 Enter an example of your localization usage (e.g., NSLocalizedString("key", comment: "comment")) or press Enter to use defaults:
 Include comments in .strings file? (yes/no) (default: yes):
+Auto-detect localization folders? (yes/no) (default: yes):
 Enter localization base path (default: /Users/you/Projects/MyApp/Resources/Localization):
 ```

+## .stringsdict Support

+The extractor automatically detects and excludes keys already defined in `.stringsdict` files to avoid duplicating pluralized or formatted keys.

+It also supports detection of `.stringsdict` files and analyzes localization coverage cleanly.

 ## Example